 If you're considering launching your own mobile service, you're entering an exciting yet complex space.
-In this article, we’ll discuss the functions of a Mobile Virtual Network Aggregator (MVNA) and explore how, with the right tools in place, you can reduce the cost and complexity of launching a mobile service and put more resource into what you do best - creating a compelling brand and delivering exceptional customer experiences.
+In this article, we’ll discuss the functions of a Mobile Virtual Network Aggregator (MVNA) and explore how, with the right tools in place, you can reduce the cost and complexity of launching a mobile service and put more resource into building a compelling brand and delivering exceptional customer experiences.

 What is an MNO, MVNA, MVNE and MVNO?

-Before we dive into the MVNA model, let’s clarify a few common telecom acronyms:
+Before we dive into the MVNA model, let’s get the jargon out of the way:

-To dive deepr, read our blog: MNO, MVNA, MVNE, MVNO: What’s the difference?
+To dive deeper, read our blog: MNO, MVNA, MVNE, MVNO: What’s the difference?

 The MVNA model